A circuit

 - A graph

-is an Eulerian graph if and only if every vertex of has even degree - A graph
+is an Eulerian graph if and only if every vertex of has an even degree. - A graph

-contains an Eulerian trail if and only if exactly 2 vertices of have odd degree, also each trail of begins at one of these vertices and ends at the other
+contains an Eulerian trail if and only if exactly two vertices of have an odd degree.
+Also, each trail of begins at one of these vertices and ends at the other.

 - A graph

-is an Eulerian graph if and only if every vertex of has the same incoming degree and outgoing degree values and it’s strongly connected - A graph
+is an Eulerian graph if and only if every vertex of has the same incoming and outgoing degree and is strongly connected. - A graph

-contains an Eulerian trail if and only if for each vertex the difference between its incoming degrees and outgoing degrees is 0 except for 2 vertices whose difference is (start) and (end), if those edges are connected by an edge then the graph is strongly connected
+contains an Eulerian trail if and only if for each vertex, the difference between its incoming and outgoing degrees is 0, except for two vertices, one with a difference of (start) and one with a difference of (end).
+If these two vertices are connected by an edge, then the graph is strongly connected.

 Hierholzer’s algorithm